Cell and Molecular Biology

-Facilities of this interdisciplinary program include those maintained by the participating programs in botany, biological sciences, microbiology, zoology, biochemistry, and nutrition.
+Facilities of this interdisciplinary program include those maintained by the participating programs in biochemistry; ecology, evolution, and behavior; microbiology; nutrition; and plant biology.

-Molecular biology encompasses disciplines in botany, biochemistry, microbiology, nutrition, and zoology.
-Physics, mathematics, chemistry, and computer sciences support the degree programs in molecular biology.
-University programs in pharmacy, chemical engineering, and biomedical engineering also include study in molecular biology.
+Cell and molecular biology encompasses disciplines in biochemistry, biology, and nutrition.
+Physics, mathematics, chemistry, and computer sciences support the degree programs in cell and molecular biology.
+University programs in pharmacy, chemical engineering, and biomedical engineering also include study in cell and molecular biology.

 Applicants must provide evidence of strong accomplishment in the natural sciences, documented by undergraduate grades and a bachelor's degree or the equivalent in an area such as one of the biological sciences, chemistry, or physics.
 Preparation should include at least one year each of calculus, biochemistry, general physics, and biology.
 Deficiencies in undergraduate work, if not too extensive, may be made up during the student's first year in the graduate program.

 Doctor of Philosophy.
 The doctoral degree program requires the student to accomplish creative, independent research and to document the research in a scholarly dissertation.
 In preparation, the student must acquire a strong foundation in biochemistry, molecular genetics, and cell biology and a working knowledge of the area of biology in which he or she intends to conduct research.
 This preparation is provided by the core courses and electives required for the master's degree.
-The student must earn a grade of at least B in each core course and must pass a preliminary examination.
+The student must earn a grade of at least B in each core course.
 To be admitted to candidacy for the degree, the student must formulate a feasible research program and pass a qualifying examination.

-Mailing address: Graduate Program in Molecular Biology, J. T. Patterson Laboratories Building, The University of Texas at Austin, Austin, Texas 78712
+Mailing address: Graduate Program in Cell and Molecular Biology, The University of Texas at Austin, Austin, Texas 78712